 I’ve got five rhubarb recipes for you here — one with strawberries, the rest without — that will get your mouth watering and send you running to the farmers market looking for that “red celery stuff.”

-– Cook Local has a rhubarb twist on infused vodka.
-The recipe for the infused vodka needs to sit for four to seven days (the post actually doesn’t give a time, but that’s usually the minimum amount of time for an infused vodka.)
-Once the vodka is done, follow the recipe for the Rhubarb Persa drink that mixes the vodka with a sweet white wine, and a few mixers.
+Strawberry Rhubarb Infusion – This is a rhubarb twist on infused vodka.
+The recipe for the infused vodka needs to sit for three to five days.
+Once the vodka is done, you can use it more than a few mixers.
 I can’t wait to get to the farmers market this weekend to buy the ingredients to try this.

-– Rhubarb soup is topped with a giant dollop of mascarpone cheese to make a chilled summer appetizer for special guests.
-Recipe from Yankee magazine.
+Cold Rhubarb Soup – Rhubarb soup is topped with a giant dollop of mascarpone cheese to make a chilled summer appetizer for special guests.